 Neanderthal (follow AP): Not Neandertal (unless in a quotation).

-Non-English terms: Italicize the first instance of a non-English word or phrase, followed by a definition in quotation marks or parentheses.
-After the first occurrence, if the word is used frequently enough to become familiar, it need not be italicized.
-Non-English words or phrases that have become commonly used in English (and are found in Webster’s New World College Dictionary) are not italicized and usually do not require a definition.
+Non-English terms: Italicize the first instance of a non-English word or phrase if not a proper noun, followed by a definition in quotation marks or parentheses.
+After the first occurrence, if the word is used frequently enough to become familiar (three times or more), it need not be italicized.
+Non-English words or phrases that have become commonly used in English (and are found in Merriam-Webster) are not italicized and usually do not require a definition.
+We will make exceptions at author’s request.

 Numerals: In written text, spell out numerals one through nine.
 Use figures for 10 and above.
 EXCEPTIONS: Always use figures when they precede a unit of measurement (4 miles) or a percentage (3.7 percent interest) and when referring to ages (6-year-old girl).